Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Locating pseudospectral overlap

 \section{Locating pseudospectral overlap}

-For our algorithm to compute $\seplamD$, we also need to locate the components of $\Lambda_\eps(B)$ with respect to the same ``search point'' $z_0$ and given value of~$\eps$.
-Thus, for matrix $B$, let $f_B(r,\theta)$ and $F_B(r,\theta)$ respectively denote the analogues of $f_A(r,\theta)$ and $F_A(\theta)$ defined in \eqref{eq:fA}, and similarly, let $\psbfn(\theta)$ and $\psbset(\eps)$ be respective analogues of $\psafn(\theta)$ and $\psaset(\eps)$ defined in \eqref{eq:psa_comps}.
-For matrix $A$, we continue to use $(C,D_\theta)$ to denote its associated sHH matrix pencil defined by the matrices in \eqref{eq:eigCD}, while we use $(S,T_\theta)$ to denote the analogue sHH matrix pencil for $B$, as both pencils will be needed.
-Per the assumption of \cref{thm:props_ps}, we now need to assume that $\eps$ is not a singular value of either $A - z_0I$ or $B - z_0I$, which again, can be easily satisfied by choosing $z_0$ with some randomness.
+As part of locating regions where $\ps(A) \cap \ps(B) \neq \varnothing$, we will also need to locate the components of $\ps(B)$ with respect to the same ``search point" $z_0$ and given value of~$\eps$.
+Thus, for matrix $B$, let $f_B$ and $F_B$ respectively denote the analogues of $f_A$ and $F_A$ defined in~\eqref{eq:fA}, and similarly, let~$\bfn$ and $\broots$ be respective analogues of $\afn$ and $\aroots$ defined in \eqref{eq:psa_comps}.
+For matrix~$A$, we continue to use~$C_\theta$ to denote its associated Hamiltonian matrix defined in~\eqref{eq:eigCD}, while we use~$S_\theta$ to denote the analogue Hamiltonian matrix for~$B$, as both matrices will be needed.
+Per the assumption of~\cref{thm:props_ps}, we now need to assume that~$\eps$ is not a singular value of either $A - z_0I$ or~$B - z_0I$, which again, can be easily satisfied by choosing $z_0$ with some randomness.
 In establishing tools for locating pseudospectral overlap, we will make use of the following elementary result.